DataONEorg/dataone-web/content/plus.md

 # -- Portals section --
 portals:
-  icon: tempicon
+#  icon: tempicon
   title: Showcase your team’s goals and results with branded portals
   intro: Create a custom search portal for your research topic or lab group that spans repositories in the DataONE network.
 Branded portals provide a convenient, readily customized way to communicate your science, your team, your data, and related data from the DataONE network.
   figure: svg/portal-data-page.svg
   features:
-    - icon: tempicon
+    - icon: icons/checkmark.svg
       headline: All of your data in one place
       text: Create a catalog of your team's data
-    - icon: tempicon
+    - icon: icons/checkmark.svg
       headline: Customized search filters
       text: Configure search fields specific to your science topics
-    - icon: tempicon
+    - icon: icons/checkmark.svg
       headline: Aggregated metrics
       text: Usage and citation metrics aggregated for your data
-    - icon: tempicon
+    - icon: icons/checkmark.svg
       headline: FAIR Assessments
       text: Aggregated FAIR reports for your data
-    - icon: tempicon
+    - icon: icons/checkmark.svg
       headline: Branded to match your project
       text: Add colours, logos, and custom content
-    - icon: tempicon
+    - icon: icons/checkmark.svg
       headline: Online portal editor
       text: Setup in minutes with the easy user interface
   # cta: